 Mathematics for Business II

 This course is a continuation of Mathematics for Business I. The class will look at additional elements on matrix theory, input-output analysis, optimization theory (or mathematical programming) and its applications to economics, as well as computer applications used for solving problems.
-Prerequisites: Mathematics for Business I highly recommended.
+Prerequisites: Completion of Mathematics for Business I or equivalent highly recommended.